Aiven-Labs/nextjs-netlify/netlify-tutorial.md

 1. Deploy the site:

-    Go to the **Deploys** section in Netlify and trigger the deployment by clicking the `Trigger deploy` -button.
+    Go to the **Deploys** section in Netlify and trigger the deployment by clicking the `Trigger deploy` button.

-    **NOTE:** The database migrations and seed are done during the Netlify deployment process.
+    > **Note:** The database migrations and seed are done during the Netlify deployment process.
 Make sure you have the PostgreSQL database up and running when deploying to achieve a working environment on the first try.

 1. Visit the deployed site: